SukkoPera/OpenC64MegaDrivePadAdapter/README.md

 # OpenC64MegaDrivePadAdapter

-OpenC64MegaDrivePadAdapter is an Open Hardware adapter that allows the connection of a Sega Mega Drive controller to a Commodore 64 computer.
+OpenC64MegaDrivePadAdapter is an Open Hardware adapter that allows the safe connection of a Sega Mega Drive controller to a Commodore 64 computer.

 ![Board](https://github.com/SukkoPera/OpenC64MegaDrivePadAdapter/raw/master/doc/render-top.png)

 ### Summary
-Despite being compatible at the physical level (i.e.: they use the same DB-9 connectors), Sega Mega Drive controllers are slightly different from *Atari-style joysticks* (which the C64 uses) at the electrical level.
-These differences usually manifest themselves in the fact that certain keyboard keys are not responsive when a Sega Mega Drive pad is connected to a C64 computer.
+Despite being compatible at the physical level (i.e.: they use the same DB-9 connectors), Sega Mega Drive controllers are slightly different from the *Atari-style joysticks* (which the C64 uses) at the electrical level.
+These differences usually manifest themselves in the fact that certain keyboard keys are not responsive when a Sega Mega Drive pad is connected to a C64 computer, but they may also harm the CIA chip.

 To make a long story short, Sega Mega Drive controllers keep the button lines at a logical high level when not pressed, while the C64 expects them to be left floating.